 How Is It Diagnosed?

 If you have problems when you pee or any of the symptoms listed above, see your doctor.
-He’ll ask questions about your medical history and do a physical exam.
+They’ll ask questions about your medical history and do a physical exam.
 This may include a pelvic and rectal exam.
 Your doctor might order blood tests and ask for a urine sample to look for abnormal cells.

-If your doctor finds that you have urethral cancer, he’ll order more tests to see if the cancer has spread to other parts of your body.
+If your doctor finds that you have urethral cancer, they’ll order more tests to see if the cancer has spread to other parts of your body.
 (Cancer cells can move to other parts of your body through tissue, blood, and the lymph system. ) These tests may include chest X-rays, a CT scan of the pelvis and abdomen, or a magnetic resonance imaging test (MRI) of the pelvis.

 How Is It Treated?